jtmb/qbit-monitor/README.md

 - `DOWNLOAD_COMPLETE_NOTIFICATION: "on"`
   - Specifies whether notifications for completed downloads are enabled or disabled.
 Use `on` to enable and `off` to disable.

+- `QBITTORRENT_STATUS_NOTIFICATION: "on"`
+  - Specifies whether notifications for qBittorrent status changes are enabled or disabled.
+Use `on` to enable and `off` to disable.

 - `PUID: "1000"`
   - The user ID to run the container processes as, matching the host system's user.